 b.
 Capital Improvement Program (CIP)

 c.
-Projects estimated to cost $2 million or more require approval by the Board of Regents (Section 08.01, Regents' Rules) and the THECB.
+Projects estimated to cost $4 million or more require approval by the Board of Regents (Section 08.01, Regents' Rules) and must be reported to the THECB.

-(1) The VCFPC is responsible for obtaining the required approval from the Board of Regents and reporting to the THECB.
+(1) FP&C is responsible for obtaining the required approval from the Board of Regents and reporting to the THECB.

-(a) Before submitting a project to the Board of Regents, the VCFPC will forward a project budget to the VPAF/CFO.
-The VPAF/CFO will obtain all required approvals within the university and inform the VCFPC when funds are available.
-The VPAF/CFO will certify in writing that funds are available for that project or portion of the project.
-Normally, the VPAF/CFO will inform the VCFPC when the project and budget may be taken to the Board of Regents for approval.
+(a) Before submitting a project to the Board of Regents, FP&C will forward a project budget to the SVPAF/CFO.
+The SVPAF/CFO will obtain all required approvals within the university and inform FP&C when funds are available.
+The SVPAF/CFO will certify in writing that funds are available for that project or portion of the project.
+Normally, the SVPAF/CFO will inform FP&C when the project and budget may be taken to the Board of Regents for approval.

-(b) Typically, the VCFPC will obtain all required approvals from the Board of Regents at one time (project budget and scope/approval to complete the design) obtain THECB approval, and award a construction contract.
+(b) Typically, FP&C will obtain all required approvals from the Board of Regents (project budget and scope/approval to complete the design), report to the THECB, and award a construction contract.

-(2) After the Board of Regents has approved a project, the VCFPC will prepare a budget in the appropriate amount and submit it to the VPAF/CFO for approval and processing.
+(2) After the Board of Regents has approved a project, FP&C will prepare a budget in the appropriate amount and submit it to the SVPAF/CFO for approval and processing.

-(a) The budget will designate the VCFPC as the financial manager and will identify alternates with signature authority.
+(a) The budget will designate FP&C as the financial manager and will identify alternates with signature authority.

-(b) The VPAF/CFO will identify a source of funds, approve the budget, and forward the budget to the Budget Office for processing.
+(b) The SVPAF/CFO will identify a source of funds, approve the budget, and forward the budget to the Budget Office for processing.

-(c) The Budget Office, in coordination with the Managing Director of Financial Services and Tax, will process the budget and:
+(c) The Budget Office, in coordination with the Chief Accounting Officer and Controller, will process the budget and:

 i.
 Assign a FOP number;